aammd/Habitat_Filtering/MS/OrgSize2.md

 Farjalla et al (2012).
-Bacteria and other small organisms are broadly generalist in their ability to consume carbon sources and persist in different climates (Finlay 2002) and are less constrained by the complex physiological pathways posessed by larger metazoans.
+Bacteria and other small organisms are broadly generalist in their ability to consume carbon sources and persist in different climates (Finlay 2002) and are less constrained by the complex physiological pathways possessed by larger metazoans.
 Additionally, smaller-bodied organisms have shorter generation times and generally larger populations, which may allow them the opportunity to evolve to a novel environment more rapidly than larger-bodied organisms.